the playground

 building ariowa

-Ariowa is a platform built around that truth.
+Ariowa is built around that truth.
 Five rooms (The Kitchen, The Closet, The Family Room, The Garden, and The Library) give people a structure to preserve, remix, and pass on the fragments of home that would otherwise fade.
-The first campaign, Memory in Motion, invites contributors to submit what home means to them, seeding an archive designed to carry cultural memory forward to 2100 and beyond.
-I'm building this end-to-end as founder and sole designer-developer, spanning brand strategy, narrative design, editorial content, identity systems, a contributor submission flow, and an AI-assisted memory shaping tool, all produced in Next.js, Tailwind CSS, and Supabase and deployed on Vercel.
-The project is still being built, but I'm sharing the process openly as it unfolds.
-You can read more about the vision and progress on my LinkedIn and explore the current landing page below.
+Its first campaign, Memory in Motion, invites contributors to submit what home means to them, seeding an archive designed to carry cultural memory forward to 2100 and beyond.